 As large industrial software systems evolve, their software architecture may degrade.
 This since maintenance activities are often performed in a less than optimal manner due to resource restrictions e.g. limited time budgets.
 As a result of these maintenance activities, not only the size but also the complexity of the system increases.
 Eventually it becomes hard, or even impossible, to predict the impact that changes will have on the system's behavior.
-As a consequence of the low understandability of the system's behavior, the engineers are dependent on extensive testing, which is time-consuming and costly.
+As a consequence of the low understandability of the system's behavior, the engineers are dependent on extensive testing, which is time- consuming and costly.
 By introducing analyzability with respect to properties of interest, the understandability of the system can be increased.

 If the software system has real-time requirements, it is of vital importance that the system is analyzable with respect to timing related properties, e.g. deadlines.
-Introducing analyzability, and consequently introducing the possibility of understanding the impact that changes will have on the system behavior with respect to timing, can be done in two distinct ways: intrusively or nonintrusively.
+Introducing analyzability, and consequently introducing the possibility of understanding the impact that changes will have on the system behavior with respect to timing, can be done in two distinct ways: intrusively or non-intrusively.
 In an intrusive approach the system is re-designed in order to make it analyzable.
 An example of an intrusive approach is switching from event triggered scheduling to time triggered scheduling or introducing a server algorithm to handle aperiodic tasks.
 The intrusive approach is, however, associated with a high cost as it might require a considerable effort to change the system.
-It is also a risk since errors might be introduced that, in worst case, is not captured during testing.
+It is also a risk since errors might be introduced that, in worst case, are not captured during testing.

 In a non-intrusive approach a model of the system is constructed.
-Hence, the system is kept intact and unchanged which minimizes the cost and the risks.
+Hence, the system is kept intact and the cost and risks of changing the system is avoided.
 The work presented in this paper focuses on a non-intrusive approach which has been developed as part of a case study.
-A probabilistic modeling and analysis framework was developed and a statistical model was constructed describing the temporal behavior of the ABB Robotics robot control system, which is a complex industrial real-time system [8].
+A probabilistic modeling and analysis framework was developed and a model was constructed describing the temporal behavior of a robot control system developed by ABB Robotics [8].
 While constructing the model we discovered that it was not clear as how to validate the model.